There are three main areas of Colombia of interest to mountain adventure travellers.

 Sierra Nevada del Cocuy

 The Sierra Nevada del Cocuy are located a days travel north of the capital Bogota.
 The best time of year to visit these mountains is the dry season (December-April).
 One of the most scenic parts of the Andes, this range boasts snow-capped peaks, huge rock walls and unusual vegetation.
-The area is popular with local Colombian climbers and walkers.
+There have been many access issues here in the last few years, but in the past the area was popular with local Colombian climbers and walkers.

 The village of El Cocuy, one of the prettiest in the Andes